Stay Warm With an Outdoor Heated Blanket

 Don't squirrel yourself away until spring.
-Spend a lot more time outside this winter when you wrap yourself in a toasty outdoor heated blanket.
+Spend a lot more time outside this winter by wrapping yourself in a toasty outdoor heated blanket.

-Move over hot water bottles, hand warmers and earmuffs: The outdoor heated blanket is here.
-As the cold weather approaches, wouldn’t it be nice to be able to spend more time dining or socializing alfresco — especially during COVID-19?
-An outdoor heated blanket is a real outdoor patio game-changer that takes the chill off when there’s a nip in the air.
+Move over hot water bottles, hand warmers and earmuffs — the outdoor heated blanket is here.
+As the cold weather approaches, wouldn’t it be nice to spend more time dining, camping or socializing alfresco?
+An outdoor heated blanket is a real patio game-changer that takes the chill off when there’s a nip in the air.

 What Is An Outdoor Heated Blanket?

-Similar to an old-fashioned indoor electric blanket, outdoor heated blankets (sometimes called stadium blankets) are portable and untethered by cords.
+Similar to the common indoor electric blanket, outdoor heated blankets (sometimes called stadium blankets) are portable and often untethered by cords.
 They usually come with an outer layer of insulating material and an inner lining of plush microfleece or other soft fabric for comfort.